eehh-stanford/formal_demography/animate_schedules.md

 Age-Specfic Fertility
 =====================

 First, download the data from [the Human Fertility Database](https://www.humanfertility.org).
+You will need to register with a username and password.
 There is an `R` package, [HMDHFDplus](https://cran.r-project.org/web/packages/HMDHFDplus/index.html), that has utilities designed for use with these repositories, but I find it better pedagogically to go old-school when I'm doing this for a class.
+I also find the need to pass a username and password a bit awkward and find the benefit of a specialized package not outweighing the possible costs.
+So, download the data and make sure they're in the working directory (or use the path in your call to `read.table()`).

-Need to clean the ages a bit since under-12 is indicated as `12-` and over-55 by `55+`.
+We need to clean the ages a bit since under-12 is indicated as `12-` and over-55 by `55+`.
 Note that we have to double-escape the `+` in the regular expression since the plus sign is a quantifier for regular expressions.

 ``` r
 mab <- read.table("USAmabRR.txt", header=TRUE, skip=2)